pineapplemachine/Animated/README.txt

 Since Boom loads only the most recent ANIMATED lump and they aren't cumulative, it's necessary to include the vanilla animations in the lump in this way.

+Input and output paths can be specified using the -i and -o arguments.
+For
+example: `python animated.py -i myanims.json vanilla.lmp -o myanims.lmp`.

 The default output path is ANIMATED.lmp.
 The outputted lmp should be added to a wad using a utility such as Slade.